emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 #### 3. Here I will describe how I trained a classifier using HOG features and color features.

-I trained a linear SVM using labled car and non car dataset after extrating features from the images and normiliaze the combined features (HOG , color , spatial ) i split and randamoize my dataset to be 80% training set and 20% testing set
+I trained a linear SVM using labled car and non car dataset after extracting features from the images and normiliaze the combined features (HOG , color , spatial ) i split and randamoize my dataset to be 80% training set and 20% testing set

 Here are my training results and accuracy measured on the test dataset